xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/shared.md

         .sharedStateOrFail(SomeState.class, "State not declared");
 ```

-Here, error would be thrown if state is not initialized.
+Here, an error would be thrown if the state is not initialized.

 !!! note
-    Guicey bundles registration works the same way as for dropwizard bundles:
+    Guicey bundle registration works the same way as for Dropwizard bundles:
     if you register some bundle from the core bundle, it would be initialized immediately.

     ```java